keepittechie/mcsli/README.md

 Docker image will work with any distro and windows

-# Instructions on Using the 'install.sh' Script
+# Installing Without the WebUI
 1. **Download and run the script:**

 ```bash